Trade Forex Trading

 Bar Chart - This chart uses bars to display price moves, & plots O H C L - Opening price, High, Low, & Closing price for that period, for example if the period used is 5 minutes, the bar will represent the price data and the OHCL points for the 5 minutes.

-Candle Charts - These are the most popular/liked chart types because they're the most visually appealing and they represent the price movements in an easily identifiable way which clearly show when a market moves up or when it moves down using different colors to differentiate the direction.
+Candle Charts - These are the most popular/liked chart types because they're the most visually appealing and they represent the price movements in an easily identifiable way which clearly show when a market moves upward or when it moves downwards using different colors to differentiate the direction.
 These candle chart look like a candlestick and they have a body that resembles and looks like the wax part of a candle and an upper & a lower poking line that resembles and looks like the wick of a candlestick.

 FX Chart Periods - Chart Time-frames